pedromelobitencourt/Patricia-Tree_Text-Search_DSA2-Course/README.md

 - O(m) time complexity for search operations, where m is the average length of words.
 - Efficient insertion and deletion operations.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the content for educational purposes while providing appropriate attribution.

-Happy coding and exploring the power of Patricia Trees for text search!